Thursday October 7, 2010

 The sixth annual Mayor’s Healthy Hometown Hike takes place at Jefferson Memorial Forest Saturday, October 16 from 10 a.m. to 2 p.m.
 Come out and get your pumpkins, take a hay ride, and hike through the forest at the height of fall color.
 The hike is part of the Mayor’s Healthy Hometown Movement, encouraging better health and fitness by highlighting opportunities for increased physical activity.
 The event is free to the public and the first 400 participants receive a t-shirt.
 Mayor Jerry Abramson will kick off the event before the hiking and festivities begin.

-We’ll have pumpkins available to take home and pumpkin painting for the kids, so this is a great time to select yours for Halloween.
-Our volunteer trail team and Forest staff will lead hikes for all different skill levels.
+New activities this year include demonstrations of orienteering, canoeing and kayaking, and solar astronomy to introduce the unfamiliar to more ways to enjoy the outdoors.
+As always, our volunteer trail team and Forest staff will lead hikes for all different skill levels.
 Volunteer naturalists will lead special children’s hikes to the Environmental Education Center where families can view exhibits and meet our education animals up close while learning interesting facts about these and other animals that call the forest home.
-There will be a wide array of informational booths offering many resources for health, eating right, living green and from local nature and hiking organizations.
+There will be a wide array of informational booths offering many resources for health, eating right, living green and from local nature and hiking organizations, and pumpkins will be for sale to take home and for painting.

-“The hike allows folks to enjoy the beauty of one of our outstanding natural attractions, the Jefferson Memorial Forest,” Abramson said.
+“With the fall colors as a backdrop, hiking through the forest is a beautiful way to get fit,” Abramson said.
 “Hiking is an excellent way to exercise, especially with a group, because it doesn’t require any special abilities or equipment.
 This is an event that is accessible to all skill and fitness levels.”

 The hike will be through the Horine Section of the forest, located at 12304 Holsclaw Hill Road in the southern portion of Louisville Metro.
 Five of the forest’s 13 trails will be featured, providing a range of options for hikers of all abilities.
 The trails range in length from one-fifth of a mile up to five miles, and have terrain varying from relatively flat to rugged.